MartiZu/Study-Buddy-app/README.md

 3. Allow users to set a scoring on their skills so that the user can match with other users who would be able to offer support with specific skills.
 4. Create smaller meeting rooms (e.g. with a max of 5partecipant) where users can join until the room is full.

-## How to use
-1. After you clone the repo you will need to write in your terminal "npm i" to install all packages.
-2. You will need to create a .env file and store your db connecting using DB_CONNECTION_STRING
-3. In the same .env file you will also need to set up your variable PORT
-4. Now write in your terminal "npm run dev" and open the login page using your localhost port number